 Which foods will last forever?
+Is there such a thing as an indefinite shelf life?
 Okay, maybe some of them won’t actually last ‘forever’, but maybe ‘almost’ forever!

 When we’re talking about decades, that’s almost forever, right?